 Rural Mental Health

-In some previous research, I co-ordinated a series of projects that explored access to, and prevision of, mental health services in rural locations (in comparison to services in urban areas).
+In some previous research, several years ago, I co-ordinated a series of projects that explored access to, and prevision of, mental health services in rural locations (in comparison to services in urban areas).